 Confusion about the exemption often arises over employees who perform some exempt work but also perform “production” or service work.
 In California, no matter how many exempt responsibilities an employee has, the employee should be considered non-exempt and entitled to overtime if the job requires that the employee work over half the time in non-exempt work.

-> The federal law is the opposite from California: generally, it considers the employee’s duties over how much time they spend doing any individual task.
-For example, under the federal law, a court found that Burger King restaurant managers performed exempt management work even while flipping hamburgers, because those employees were thinking about management (an exempt executive task) at the same time.
-Ca law leads to the opposite result: burger flipping would be non-exempt work time no matter what are the employee’s duties or what the employee is thinking about.
+The federal law is the opposite of California: generally, it considers the employee’s duties over how much time they spend doing any individual task.
+For example, under federal law, a court found that Burger King restaurant managers performed exempt management work even while flipping hamburgers because those employees were thinking about management (an exempt executive task) at the same time.
+CA law leads to the opposite result: burger-flipping would be non-exempt work time no matter what are the employee’s duties or what the employee is thinking about.
 (In California, if employees are non-exempt under California law, but are exempt under the federal standards, they are non-exempt and entitled to overtime pay!)

-> Most exemptions require that, for an employee to be exempt, he or she must regularly exercise “discretion and independent judgment” in their work.
+Most exemptions require that, for an employee to be exempt, he or she must regularly exercise “discretion and independent judgment” in their work.
 This means that the employee has to evaluate possible alternatives and choose or recommend (and the recommendation is given weight) a course of action.
 The choice has to be made free from immediate supervision and in regard to important matters of a business.
 The shipping clerk may decide how to pack a shipment, the bookkeeper decides which ledger to post first, but those relatively minor choices do not count.

 Discretion and independent judgment are distinguished from skills and procedures.
 Employees who merely use knowledge or follow procedures do not use discretion and independent judgment.
 For example, in Call, a sportscaster was found not to use discretion and independent judgment; his talent for putting together an entertaining sports newscast came from his skillful application of station guidelines and various techniques which were standard in the industry.